axibase/atsd-api-php/README.md

 ## Getting Started
-Before you begin using ATSD Client for PHP, you need to install a copy of the [Axibase Time-Series Database][atsd].
+Before you begin using ATSD Client for PHP, you need to install a copy of the [Axibase Time Series Database][atsd].
 Download the latest version of ATSD that is available for your Linux distribution.

 Minimum requirements for running the ATSD Client: PHP 5.3.2+, php5-curl